 (b) when the permit no longer has effect.

-54. Refusal to issue permits
+54. Grounds for refusing permits

 (1) The CEO may refuse to issue a contract worker with a permit to do high-level security work if, in the opinion of the CEO —

 (a) the contract worker has not complied with a requirement under section 52(1);